 With the current Internet and cellular technologies, users are typically associated with particular NSPs (e.g., AT&T and Verizon in the United States, or China Mobile and China Unicom in China).

-On the other hand, these users may access the same Internet-based services, such as video streaming and online social networking.
-All these Internet-based services are overlaid on NSPs’ networks, which may not be optimized to support the services.
+On the other hand, these users who are associated with different NSPs may access the same Internet-based services, such as video streaming and online social networking.
+Thus, the traffic will traverse multiple NSP networks.
+However, all these Internet-based services are deployed on NSPs’ networks and do not separate from each other, which may not be optimized to support the services.

-As ICN instance is implemented on top of NSP networks to provide content delivery service, one common implementation scenario for DICN is one ICN instance is implemented over multiple NSP networks.
-For instance, one content provider can rent resources from multiple NSP networks to deploy its own ICN.
+As ICN instances are also implemented on top of NSP networks to provide content delivery service, one common implementation scenario for DICN is one ICN instance is implemented over multiple NSP networks.
+To guarantee the service quality, one ICNSP can rent resources from multiple NSP networks to deploy its own ICN and to optimize the content delivery efficiency.

 For instance, ICNSP3 in Figure 7-2 is built on the networks of both NSP1 and NSP2.
 A user associated with ICNSP3 need not to be aware of the underlay NSP networks.
-When the user moves from one location in NSP1 network to another location in NSP2 network, it get continuous services from ICNSP3 without interruption.
+When the user moves from one location in NSP1 network to another location in NSP2 network, it gets continuous services from ICNSP3 without interruption.

-To facilitate an ICN instance across multiple NSP networks, the DICN-enabled network infrastructure provides efficient functions to allow the interconnection between DICN-enabled NSP networks, including both the data channels and control channels.
+To facilitate an ICN instance across multiple NSP networks, the DICN-enabled network infrastructure provides both the data channels and control channels to allow the interconnection between DICN-enabled NSP networks.

-The data channel is responsible for transmitting data.
-The control channel is used to exchange the control information, e.g., routing information.
-With such information, ICNSP3 handles the communications across multiple NSP networks and provides continuous service to its users.
+The data channel is used for data transmission.
+The control channel is used to exchange the control information, e.g., routing and interconnection information.
+With such information, ICNSP3 set up communications across multiple NSP networks and provides unified service to its users.